NebularNerd/subtotxt/README.md

 questions one to six
 ```

-Examples with non latin characters:
+### Examples with non latin characters:
-These are random examples take from an SRT website. cchardet calls them UTF-8-SIG, Notepad++ calls them UTF-8-BOM.
+These are random examples take from an SRT website. cchardet detects the encoding as UTF-8-SIG, Notepad++ detects as UTF-8-BOM, these are technically the same thing.

 Arabic SRT in UTF-8-BOM / UTF-8-SIG encoding:
 ```